-In recent months, a private sector company has solicited employers to offer administrative services for PSLF, saying that state and union leadership, including OFM, are supportive of their business, services, and practices.
+Private sector companies have solicited employers to offer administrative services for PSLF, saying that state and union leadership, including OFM, are supportive of their business, services, and practices.
 OFM State HR does not support or advocate employers using these types of services.
 Any information to the contrary provided by such entities is not factual.